mstewart2000/GroupProject/README.md

 Data Reference：Ke, P.-J., Zee, P., & Fukami, T. (2021).
 Dynamic plant-soil microbe interactions: the neglected effect of soil conditioning time.
 Zenodo. https://doi.org/10.5061/dryad.tmpg4f4zd

 # Research Questions
-1. Bacterial species x Plant species (Does the plant species will affect the bacterial community composition?)
+1. How the Plant effect Bacterial? a)Does the plant species will affect the bacterial community composition?

+  b)Does the plant growth age will affect the bacterial community composition?

 2. How do the bacterial communities change across time as the various plant species age?